mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 + [Install](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?)Azure Resource Manager PowerShell Module

 ### 4.2 Deployment Steps
-**Please Note**: At this time you cannot deploy this solution using just the ARM template (azuredeploy.json).
-The solution is deployed by executing the AzureDeploy.ps1 locally.
+**Please Note**: At this time, this blueprint cannot be deployed using just the ARM template (azuredeploy.json).
+The solution must be deployed by executing the AzureDeploy.ps1 locally.

 1. Clone the solution on your local machine
 2. Navigate to azuredeploy.parameters.json on your local machine and fill in all parameter values for your deployment as defined in the [Configuration Values](#) section